mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 has a crew of three – a male commander/gunner, a male driver and a female engineer/comms officer.
 The main weapons are a pair of turret- mounted plasma cannon and the tank also mounts several small anti-personnel weapons to deal with infantry.

-A more advanced design replaces the plasma cannons with a fusion cannon and removes the female officer in favour of a remote telecommunications link to base.
+A more advanced design replaces the plasma cannons with a fusion cannon and removes the female officer in favor of a remote telecommunications link to base.

 ###### TANK 6,818,000 CR